relyq/c_practice/lists/README.md

 # lists

+dlist:
-all functions should handle being given a null pointer - slist_tail done

-should return error if trying to pop empty list - slist_tail done

-return error if malloc fails - slist_tail done
+all functions should handle being given a null pointer should return error if trying to pop empty list return error if malloc fails

 i should make some tail pointer optimizations